-In order to simplify transfer of raw data between project partners and to ensure an easy and standardised repository for raw data during the project's duration, EFI will develop a temporary repository on its servers.
-This repository will be made available by month 12 and all project partners will be provided credentials to access the repository.
+In order to simplify transfer of raw data between project partners and to ensure an easy and standardised repository for raw data during the project's duration, EFI developed a temporary repository on its servers.
+This repository was made available from month 12 and all relevant project partners have been provided credentials to access the repository.